WebTransitions

 - Peergos

-- and directly with browser vendors and engines such as Chrome/Chromium, Firefox/Gecko, Safari/Webkit, Microsoft Edge, Opera and more
+- and directly with browsers/engines: Chrome/Chromium, Firefox/Gecko, Safari/Webkit, Microsoft Edge, Opera and more

 Do you need help getting a bug in a browser fixed?
 A new feature added to browsers or the web, or a web standards issue moved forward?
-Or evaluate browser product, feature idea or new web protocol?
+Or want experienced advice on your browser product, feature idea or new web protocol?
 Something completely different but very relevant to everything you read so far?

 Please email hello@webtransitions.org.